sylabs/singularity-userdocs/quick_start.rst

 You can pass arguments to the runscript of a container, if it accepts them.
 For example, the default runscript of the ``library://alpine`` container passes any arguments to a shell.
-We can ask the container to run ``echo`` command in this shell:
+We can ask the container to run ``echo`` command in this shell as follows:

 .. code::

    $ singularity run library://alpine echo "hello"
    hello

-Because {Singularity} runscripts are evaluated shell scripts arguments can behave slightly differently than in Docker/OCI runtimes, if they contain shell code that may be evaluated.
-To replicate Docker/OCI behaviour you may need additional escaping or quoting of arguments.
+Because {Singularity} runscripts are evaluated shell scripts arguments can behave slightly differently than in Docker/OCI runtimes, if they contain expressions that have special meaning to the shell.
+Here is an illustrative
+example:

 .. code::